Eddie Melo: Gangster

 In 1991, a Mafiosi and the owner of Toronto's Casket Royale funeral home, Gaetano "Guy" Panepinto, had one of his business partners, Natale Roda, tried to assassinate the man behind the plot against Melo.
 Roda was carrying a bomb with the aim of avenging Melo, but the bomb exploded prematurely, costing him much of his arm.
 Panepinto was convicted of conspiracy to commit murder.
 It is believed that Panepinto had been hired by Cotroni.
+In 1991, the Papalia family underboss Carmen Barillaro told the police informer Marvin Elkind while he was wearing a wire that Melo was working for him as an enforcer.
+Elkind and Melo were close and the former arranged for the latter to have a high-paying unionized construction worker job where he never showed up for work.
+When the police issued a warrant for Melo's assault on charges of assault, Elkind told the police that Melo could be found attending the wedding of Frank Cotroni Jr. (the son of Frank Cotroni) in Montreal, and the police duly arrested Melo as he was leaving the wedding.
 Later in 1991, Melo was convicted of assault after he used his boxing skills to beat up a man during a brawl at a stag party, for which he served 90 days in prison.